 Houses are a common choice of accommodation for expats living in the suburbs of Paris.
 They are frequently multi-storey and often include a garden, but can be considerably more expensive than apartments.
 Houses in Paris are more commonly bought than rented, but an experienced househunter shouldn't have too much difficulty finding both options available.

 Finding accommodation in Paris

 Finding accommodation in Paris is no different from finding a place to stay elsewhere in France.
-However, prices are inevitably more expensive and the competition more fierce.
+However, prices are inevitably more expensive and the competition is fiercer.

-Expats looking for accommodation in the city will most likely have to deal with smaller-than-average living quarters in spite of particularly high costs.
-Those on a budget are advised to either look outside of the city or consider sharing an apartment.
+Expats looking for accommodation in the city will most likely have to deal with smaller-than-average living quarters, in spite of particularly high costs.
+Those on a budget are advised to either look outside the city or consider sharing an apartment.

 Renting accommodation in Paris

-Expats living in Paris will most likely rent their accommodation and there are a number of things to keep in mind while deciding whether or not to sign a lease.
+Expats living in Paris will most likely rent their accommodation, and there are several things to keep in mind while deciding whether to sign a lease.

 Furnished vs unfurnished properties